chemfiles/chemfiles.f03/doc/reference/frame.rst

     and ``m`` in this frame, accounting for periodic boundary conditions.
 The result is placed in `distance` and expressed in angstroms.

-    This is the distance betweent the atom j and the ikm plane.
+    This is the distance between the atom j and the ikm plane.
 The j atom is the center of the improper dihedral angle formed by i, j, k and m.

     :optional integer status [optional, kind=chfl_status]: status code of the